Video-based and self-directed, The One Year Adventure Novel curriculum is easy to use as a home school student.

 • If you choose Cloud video streaming instead of DVDs, renewed access to the Cloud is covered when you renew your Group License.

-• One of the stipulations of the Group License is that your group must watch all the video lessons together in the same place (although private viewing by the teacher is, of course, fine).
+• One of the stipulations of the Group License is that your group must watch all the video lessons together in the same place (although private viewing by the teacher is, of course, fine) UNLESS each participating family pays for their own video streaming subscription.

 • You can assign the readings and the questions in the workbook as homework to maximize your class time.